RaInta/AutoBooch/README.md

 This should display 'w1_bus_master1' and some gobbley-gook, which is the serial number (mine says ''28-04169314f7ff").
 If the prefix for your device is '28,' then hooray!
 You don't need to change any code.
 Otherwise, note the first two digits of this code.
 We'll edit the script to use this later.
 The temperature is read out into a file called 'w1_slave' in the serial number directory.

+Enable execution privileges for the main script (auto_booch.py):

+`chmod +x auto_booch.py`

+Edit the DS18B20 prefix if necessary.
+If your DS18B20 prefix was not '28' then you will need to change it.
+Edit line 50 of auto_booch.py so that

+`ds1820_prefix = '28'`

+reflects your own prefix.

 ## Set as a cron job
+We want the script, auto_booch.py, to run frequently, but not too frequently.
+Sampling the temperature every half hour is a good compromise, considering your fermentation system should be nicely insulated, and there is a gallon or so of water to provide thermal inertia.
+So set a cron job on the Pi:

 `crontab -e`

 Given the heat capacity and expected temperature changes, sampling the temperature every half hour is easily adequate.
 So, set the cron job to:

 `*/30 * * * * /absolute_path_to_your_script/auto_booch.py`

+Now: follow the rest of the instructions and enjoy your brew!